StevenKehrli/Trelnex/Trelnex.Core/README.md

 - `AppendPath(string path)`: Safely appends a path segment to a URI
 - `AddQueryString(string key, string value)`: Adds or appends a query string parameter to a URI

+#### IClientFactory

+Interface for creating API client instances:

+- `Create(HttpClient httpClient, IAccessTokenProvider? accessTokenProvider)`: Creates a new client instance
+- `Name`: Gets the unique identifier for this client factory

 ### Best Practices